Oso00Luffy/hsrarabic/README.md

 # Star Rail Library

-The Theorycrafting Library (SRL) is a collection of community submitted knowledge and information about Honkai: Star Rail.
-The information and content found on the SRL has been vetted and checked by KQM's Theorycrafting Editors before being published.
+The Library (SRL) is a collection of community submitted knowledge and information about Honkai: Star Rail.
+The information and content found on the SRL has been vetted and checked before being published.

 See [main page](/docs/README.md) for more information.